Wondahs/alx-portfolio_project/README.md

 Create an account (no blood sacrifice required)
 Craft your profile - make it pop!
-Browse jobs or post openings
+Browse jobs or post openings, make a choice
 Apply, hire, and change the world!

 #🤝 Join the JobSync Revolution